Emergence of Distortions in High-Dimensional Guided Diffusion Models: Data from a Gaussian Mixture

 where the guided score function is given by

 where $\text{d}\boldsymbol{W}_t$ is Brownian noise, and $w$ being our guidance level.
 The same SDE can be rewritten in terms of an effective diffusion potential as

 where

-Let us define the name of modes in the mixture of Gaussians as $M = e^{\beta(d)\cdot d}$, where $\beta(d)$ can arbitrarily scale with the dimension $d$.
+Let us define the name of modes in the Gaussian mixture as $M = e^{\beta(d)\cdot d}$, where $\beta(d)$ can arbitrarily scale with the dimension $d$.
 The same potential can be expressed in terms of a conditional and a guided part as